 3.3.5.2.
 Notwithstanding any provision to the contrary contained in this Agreement, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under Section 3.3.3 until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s), have been fully and finally performed.

-3.4 Early Cancellation.
+3.4 Early Termination

 3.4.1 If applicable Law (including without limitation the Act) or the Rules are amended, modified, nullified, suspended, repealed, found unconstitutional or unlawful, or changed or affected in any respect by any Law, Rule, regulation, order, interpretation, judgment, decree, directive, policy or similar act of any governmental authority after the Effective Date (specifically including without limitation any repeal or modification to the Act, any imposition of any new Law or Rules that have the effect of repeal or modification of the Act, any imposition of any electrical windfall profits tax or excess gross receipts tax or other similar fees or charges, or any imposition of any Utility system exit fees), and such event: